Xian Xinghai: Legacy

 Xian's influence in Chinese music won him the title "People's Composer".

 During the Cultural Revolution (1966–1976), when all the Western and some Chinese art was forbidden, the pianist Yin Chengzong arranged the Yellow River Cantata into a concerto for piano and orchestra, by the name of Yellow River Piano Concerto (1969).

 After China opened its doors to the world in the late 1970s, Yin planned the performance of the piano concerto.
 There was a debate whether some politically incorrect anthems like "The East Is Red", which Yin interpolated into the concerto, should be removed.
 It was decided that the work itself was a cultural legacy of the time when it was created, the melodies reminding listeners of that period and creating a unique sense of history.
 Hence, the work remained intact as it was originally arranged.

 Beginning in the 1970s, the Yellow River Concerto has been heard in the West, often performed by Yin Chengzong himself, and in 1988 the Italian pianist Riccardo Caramella became the first Western pianist who performed it in China with a Chinese orchestra, the Beijing Radio Symphony Orchestra.

-In 2009, the epic film The Star and The Sea was created by directors Qiankuan Li and Guiyun Xiao, featuring actors Vivian Hsu, Alec Su, and Chen Kun.
+In 2009, the epic film The Star and the Sea was created by directors Qiankuan Li and Guiyun Xiao, featuring actors Vivian Hsu, Alec Su, and Chen Kun.
 The film is about the hard childhood and suffering of Xian in that period of his life and the efforts of his mother to help him developing his musical talents.
 In 2011, the film won the Huabiao Film Award for Outstanding Children's Film.

 In May 2019, a movie titled The Composer directed by Xierzhati Yahefu was released.
-The movie relate Xian's life story from 1941, when he was in Moscow, to his death in 1945.
+The movie relates Xian's life story from 1941, when he was in Moscow, to his death in 1945.

-NCPA presented his life as a contemporary dance drama.
+The National Centre for the Performing Arts in Beijing presented his life as a contemporary dance drama.